-The Commission has established an Expert Advisory Group (EAG) for the He Ara Āwhina framework, following on from a consultation phase on the framework that was held between October 2020 and February 2021.
+We established an Expert Advisory Group (EAG) to guide the development of the He Ara Āwhina framework, following on from the co-define phase for the framework from October 2020 to February 2021.

-Between September and November 2021, the EAG will support the Commission to develop a draft He Ara Āwhina framework, ready for public consultation.
-This diverse group of experts will share their expertise and perspectives and co-design the vision of what a system of services, support, and approaches should look like for people and whānau who experience mental distress, substance use harm, or gambling harm (or a combination of these).
+Since September 2021, this diverse group of experts has shared their expertise and perspectives and guided the co-design of the vision of what a system of services, support, and approaches should look like for people and whānau who experience mental distress, substance use harm, or gambling harm (or a combination of these).

 To learn more about the He Ara Āwhina Expert Advisory Group, download their Terms of Reference.